 Adults in good overall health with realistic expectations are the best candidates for breast reduction surgery.
 Children under 18 are not usually good candidates, for their breasts may not have finished growing.

 Schedule a Consultation Today

 If you are suffering from back pain or you simply do not like the appearance of your overly large breasts, breast reduction surgery might be right for you.
+We strive to provide one of the best breast reduction Boston has to offer.
 Make an appointment at the office of Dr. Joseph A. Russo, MD in Newton, MA to find out more.
-Our office proudly serves the Boston, MA and surrounding New England areas.
+Our office proudly serves the Boston, MA, and surrounding New England areas.
 Contact us today to schedule your consultation.